patryk-madej/aws/README.md

-*Would like to thank my Generation tutor Andy Dent and my colleagues Dan, Patrick and Natasha, all of whom contributed.*
+*I would like to thank all of people who helped me here: my Generation tutor Andy Dent and my colleagues [@dan-how]( https://github.com/dan-how ), Patrick and Natasha.*